Hospitality Resume: Example, Template & Writing Guide for 2026

 Section #6: References

 References are professional or personal contacts who can give an employer information about your work ethic, experience, and character.
-These are listed on a front desk clerk resume as a way to show that the information you provided is credible and supported by other people who you know from past experiences.
+References are listed on a resume for a hospitality job as a way to show that the information you provided is credible and supported by other people who you know from past experiences.

 While many managers will not contact all your references, there’s a chance they will.
 This is why it’s essential to consider who you add.
 You want to select people who have promised to aid in your job search.
 It’s not a good idea to add people who haven’t agreed to speak on your behalf.
 You never know what information they might give out.